softwarefactory-project/sf-docs/docs/user/submitpatches.rst

  Generating public/private rsa key pair.
  Enter file in which to save the key (/home/you/.ssh/id_rsa):

-Then you will be asked enter an optional passphrase.
-After this you have a public key generated at the patch you chose.
+Then you will be prompted for an optional passphrase.
+Your key pair will then be generated.

 .. _`Adding public key`: